-$\verb|atm_cmm_add - Adds \ an \ endpoint \ to \ an \ existing \ point-to-multipoint \ connection$
+'''

+atm_err_t atm_cmm_add(

+atm_cvg_handle_t cm,

+atm_addr_t addr,

+atm_uni_call_ie_p ei,

+atm_vc_t vc);

+'''

-CM Specifies a value returned to the convergence module by the registration function call.
-This uniquely identifies the convergence module making the request. addr Specifies a pointer to a properly set atm_addr structure that specifies the address of the endpoint to be added to the connection. ei Specifies a pointer to an array of atm_uni_call_ie structures that has been initialized with information to be used in placing the additional call.
-This argument must be NULL if no optional IEs are specified.
-VC Specifies a pointer to the $atm_vc$ structure of the VC to which the endpoint is to be added.
-The VC must have been created with the $ATM_CT_PTM$ flag set.
+Specifies a value returned to the convergence module by the

+addr Specifies a pointer to a properly set atm\addr structure that specifies the address of the endpoint to be added to the connection.

+ei Specifies a pointer to an array of atm\uni\call\ie

+structures that has been initialized with information to be used in placing the additional call.
+This argument must be the endpoint is to be added.
+The VC must have been created with the ATM\CT\PTM flag set.

+NULL if no optional IEs are specified.

+VC Specifies a pointer to the atm\vc structure of the VC to which

 The atm\cmm\add routine is a convergence module interface that adds endpoints to an existing point-to-multipoint connection.
-You can add endpoints at any time only to connections that were created with the $ATM_CT_PTM$ flag set.
+You can add endpoints at any time only to connections that were created with the ATM CT PTM flag set.